 Opting for the least vegan-sounding thing possible, I grabbed the fish tacos and the Aussie burger with the lot.
 Needless to say, my eyes were too big for my stomach, because I had lots to take away.
 The food was out of this world.
 It definitely messed with some stereotypes I had about vegan food, in the greatest way possible.
 Do yourself a favour and go try it out!

-This newly-opened fast food café is absolutely one of a kind, and definitely not one of the usual suspects when it comes to vegan food.
+This "stoner food" café is absolutely one of a kind, and definitely not one of the usual suspects when it comes to vegan food.
 If you're looking for that greasy, indulgent food that you might have thought would be hard to find after becoming vegan, look no further.

 From pulled ‘pork’ nachos, to a ‘chicken and cheese’ burger, there isn’t anything bad I can say about this place.
 As the name suggests, it isn’t the usual vegan crowd.
 In fact, their slogan is “food for stoners by stoners”.